 Many restaurants in Kyoto lack an English menu and/or serve quite uncreative standard dishes.
 Luckily there are a few really nice food options in Kyoto.
-I’ve listed my favorites on this page, all the food spots and restaurants mentioned also serve vegetarian food.
+I’ve listed my personal best food spots and restaurants in Kyoto on this page.
+All the food spots and restaurants mentioned also serve vegetarian food.

 There’s a nice restaurant for Okonomiyaki (Japanese savoury pancakes) in Kyoto.
 You can find it in the Gion neighborhood at the crossing of Shijo Dori and Yamato Oji Dori.
 The colorful interior is made up of countless collections like tea bags and Astro Boy figurines.
 You might think you’ll have to choose an ingredient from the list, but actually the Okonomiyaki has everything inside it.
 You can order a vegetarian version and you can also leave out the egg.